ReturnHelper/return-request-api-docs/source/partner.rst

 GetAllHttpNotification
 ----------------------

-Get all notification endpoints under user account (by using the user's API key and token).
+Get all notification endpoints under customer account (by using the customer's API key and token).

 ::